kynan/wolfhpc2012/slides.md

 * controls whether/how/when a matrix is assembled
 * local assembly kernel is *translated* for and *efficiently executed* on the target architecture

-## Global asssembly and linear algebra operations
+## Global asssembly and linear algebra
-... implemented as a thin wrapper on top of backend-specific linear algebra packages:
-*PETSc4py* on the CPU, *Cusp* on the GPU
+... implemented as a thin wrapper on top of backend-specific linear algebra packages: *PETSc4py* on the CPU, *Cusp* on the GPU

 !SLIDE left